myzlab/k-search-v2-docs/docs/select-statement/select/select1.md

 ## Definition

-The `select1` method allows you to add a `SELECT` statement with the number 1 as value to the query.
+The `select1` method allows you to add the `SELECT` statement with the number 1 as value to the query.

 The only one method available to use this functionality is: